Liverpool Wavertree (UK Parliament constituency)

 Liverpool Wavertree is a borough constituency of the Parliament of the United Kingdom.
 It was created in 1997 and every election since has been won by a Labour Party candidate.
+It has been represented by Paula Barker since 2019.

 An earlier constituency of the same name existed between 1918 and 1983, but lay further to the south-east, and was a predominantly Conservative seat.

-Boundaries
+Historic

 1918–1950: The County Borough of Liverpool wards of Allerton, Childwall and Little Woolton, Garston, Much Woolton, Wavertree, and Wavertree West.

+1950–1955: The County Borough of Liverpool wards of Old Swan, Wavertree, and Wavertree West.

-1950–1983: The County Borough of Liverpool wards of Broadgreen, Childwall, Church, and Old Swan.
+1955–1983: The County Borough of Liverpool wards of Broadgreen, Childwall, Church, and Old Swan.

 1997–2010: The City of Liverpool wards of Broadgreen, Childwall, Church, Kensington, Old Swan, and Picton.

-2010–present: The City of Liverpool wards of Childwall, Church, Kensington and Fairfield, Old Swan, Picton, and Wavertree.
+2010–2024: The City of Liverpool wards of Childwall, Church, Kensington and Fairfield, Old Swan, Picton, and Wavertree.

+Current

+Further to the 2023 Periodic Review of Westminster constituencies which came into effect for the 2024 general election, the constituency was defined as being composed of the following wards of the City of Liverpool as they existed on 1 December 2020: